AgentHub

 Individual

-Choose Copilot for value, Cursor for premium all-around coding leverage, and Windsurf for a stronger agentic-editor feel.
+Choose Copilot for value, Cursor for premium all-around coding leverage, and Devin Desktop for a stronger Devin-linked IDE and agent workflow.

 Team

-Choose Copilot for broad rollout, Cursor for concentrated power-user teams, and Windsurf for a deliberate premium-editor strategy.
+Choose Copilot for broad rollout, Cursor for concentrated power-user teams, and Devin Desktop for a deliberate Devin workflow strategy that can justify the team plan and full-dev seats.

 Enterprise

-Choose Copilot as the easiest standard, Cursor as the premium specialist workspace, and Windsurf only where the editor depth is strategically important.
+Choose Copilot as the easiest standard, Cursor as the premium specialist workspace, and Devin Desktop only where Devin autonomy and the local IDE path are strategically important.

 Contextual verdicts